Resxt/Plutonium-T6-Scripts/mapvote/README.md

 - It has separate map and mode choices
 - It supports custom gamemode names and custom cfg
 - It rotates a completely random map and mode when there are no votes
+- Controllers are fully supported and work out of the box
 - It has a good level of customization
 - It has a debug mode to quickly preview the menu